 We packed lunches for the days we spent hiking from the Hominy Bakery in town which had yummy quiches, focaccia, sausage rolls, apple pies, cookies, and other sweets.

-When to Visit the Blue Mountains
+When To Visit the Blue Mountains

 I have visited the Blue Mountains in every season and I loved every visit, but the Blue Mountains in Autumn is my favorite because the weather is nice but cooler – perfect to do some Blue Mountains walks, and the trees are colorful.